www.thornwalker.com/ditch/linkscontents.htm

 The mission of The Independent Institute is to transcend the all-too-common politicization and superficiality of public policy research and debate, redefine the debate over public issues, and foster new and effective directions for government reform.

 As you see, these people are reformists, and you will detect a technocratic, policy-wonky flavor here, and some may not even describe themselves as libertarians; but they do present some penetrating analyses against giant government and foreign empire — including those of Dr. Ivan Eland.
 Longtime anti-imperialist David J. Theroux is founder and president.
-TII is the publisher of Charles Higgs's Against Leviathan: Government Power and a Free Society.
+TII is the publisher of Robert Higgs's Against Leviathan: Government Power and a Free Society.
 That wins them a big gold star from me.

 International Society for Individual Liberty, "a network of individuals and associations in over 80 countries dedicated to building a free and peaceful world through the ideals of free markets, social tolerance and individual responsibility."
 Though ISIL apparently dabbles in political activism, it seems to concentrate mostly on spreading the word about liberty.
 Good show.